lunarc/lunarc_docs/docs/manual/submitting_jobs/manual_job_control.md

 ## Starting executables within SLURM with srun

 The command **srun** allows starting executables in a way managed by SLURM.
 This is particularly effective if you want to process a large number of jobs within a single submission to the batch system.
-A use case of **srun** to start many serial jobs in a single multicore submission scipt is discussed in the [*example section*](#id.bdphbddpef0).
+A use case of **srun** to start many serial jobs in a single multicore submission scipt is discussed in the example section below.

 ## Monitoring jobs